 Rather than making pots and pans entirely out of copper and lining them with steel, some manufacturers choose to make their cookware out of aluminum or steel and use a layer of copper on the bottom to make the cookware heat faster.

 Others, like All-Clad, offer a line of cookware with copper sandwiched between layers of aluminum and steel to combine the benefits of each material.

-Which Lining Is Best?
+Which Copper Lining Is Best?

 All metals perform differently when used as the lining to your cookware.
 If you have a favorite pot or pan at home, do some research and see what it’s made out of.
 You can probably get a copper cookware set with that metal as a cooking surface.

+If you’re not sure, stainless steel is a safe bet.
+It’s easy to clean, very non-stick if seasoned properly, and extremely durable and non-reactive.
 Other options (like nickel) can be delicate and difficult to clean without damaging your pan.

 - Copper Core Cookware – Pots and pans with a thick layer of copper sandwiched between aluminum and steel.